ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Deployment Considerations {#sec-cats-deployment}

 This document does not make any assumption about how the various CATS functional elements are implemented and deployed.
-Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a centralized C-PS) and distributed CATS functions (e.g., CATS traffic classifiers) is deployment-specific, which may reflect the preferences and policies of the (CATS) service provider.
+Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a centralized C-PS) and distributed CATS functions (e.g., C-TCs) is deployment-specific, which may reflect the preferences and policies of the (CATS) service provider.
 The deployment can also be informed by specific use case requirements {{?I-D.ietf-cats-usecases-requirements}}.

 For example, in a centralized design, both the computing related metrics from the C-SMAs and the network metrics are collected by a (logically) centralized path computation logic (e.g., a PCE).
 In this case, the CATS computation logic may process incoming service requests to compute paths to service contact instances.
 More generally, the paths might be computed before a service request comes.
 Based on the metrics and computed paths, the C-PS can select the most appropriate path and then synchronize with C-TCs.